mmartynapiotrowskaa/Selenium_AutomationPractice/README.md

 The report plugin is taken from https://gitlab.com/monochromata-de/cucumber-reporting-plugin.

 ## Contact
-Created by mmartyna.piotrowskaa@gmail.com - feel free to contact me!
+Created by mmartyna.piotrowskaa@gmail.com - feel free to contact me.